NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

 \subsection{Comparison of Safety Metrics}

-Reasonable safety metrics are crucial to evaluate the policy on the physical robot.
+Reasonable safety metrics are crucial to evaluating the policy on the physical robot.
 The number of collisions is a common safety evaluation metric in the literature.
 In this section, we focus on the following question: \begin{itemize} \item \textbf{Q}: Is SFPL a more reasonable metric to evaluate trajectory safety than the number of collisions? \end{itemize}

-We analyze the collected navigation trajectories to compare the rationality of SFPL and collision number for evaluating safety.
+{We evaluated different evaluation metrics on 4 typical collision scenarios, as shown in Fig. 8.
+The scenario in (a) of Fig. \ref{fig_collision} shows the discrete collisions.
+The other parts include both discrete collision and continuous collision scenarios.} We analyze the collected navigation trajectories to compare the rationality of SFPL and collision {numbers} for evaluating safety.
 The experimental results are shown in Table \ref{table_collision}.
 It can be seen that the assessment results of the trajectory by SFPL and the number of collisions are not consistent.
 While the SFPL of Trajectory1 and Trajectory2 are relatively close, the number of collisions differs greatly.
 The number of collisions between Trajectory2 and Trajectory3 is close, but SFPL is quite different.
 The evaluation of the two metrics for Trajectory3 and Trajectory4 is consistent.
 We visualize the trajectories, as shown in Fig. \ref{fig_collision}.
-It can be seen from the figure that compared with Trajectory2, Trajectory1 has continuous collisions, which will result in a large number of collisions.
+It can be seen from the figure that, compared with Trajectory2, Trajectory1 has continuous collisions, which will result in a large number of collisions.
 But on the whole, the safety of the two trajectories is similar, and Trajectory1 is safer.
 In Trajectory3 and Trajectory4, the agent slides against the obstacle.
 Since the length of the sliding path does not affect the number of collisions, the number of collisions between Trajectory3 and Trajectory4 is similar to Trajectory2.
 However, from the perspective of trajectory distribution, Trajectory2 is safer than Trajectory3 and Trajectory4.
-Therefore, we can conclude that compared with the collision number, SFPL can more reasonably evaluate the safety of the trajectory.
+Therefore, we can conclude that, compared with the collision number, SFPL can more reasonably evaluate the safety of the trajectory.